LSC-20061 - Neuropharmacology

 Intended Learning Outcomes

-Describe the biochemical basis and molecular mechanisms by which drugs regulate the neurotransmission to treat neuropsychiatric disorders in the preclinical and clinical settings: 1,2
+Describe the biochemical basis and molecular mechanisms by which drugs regulate the neurotransmission to treat neurological and neuropsychiatric disorders in the preclinical and clinical settings: 1,2

 Compare and contrast the therapeutic values, adverse-effects and/or side-effects of drugs: 1,2